-A Caltrans report shows the five points of highest congestion in California, all of which are in the Los Angeles and Orange County area.
+It’s no secret that California freeway traffic conditions can be challenging.
+A recent Caltrans report, which details the level of road congestion annually, shows the five points of highest congestion in California, all of which are in the Los Angeles and Orange County areas.

-What Time is the “Rush Hour” in Los Angeles and Orange County?
+What Time Is “Rush Hour” in Los Angeles and Orange County?

 Best Ways to Avoid Traffic